MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/function_space.rst

 with both of these settings whereas the Momentum\ :sup:`®` atmosphere model runs with lowest order function spaces.

+The ``element_order_h`` and ``element_order_v`` options are ordered horizontal order first, and vertical order second.
+This is the convention adopted throughout the code, so functions will always take the horizontal version of an entity, then the vertical version, and finally the next entity / argument.

 The ``fs_type`` refers to one of a number of available function space types.
 A `high-level description
 <https://psyclone.readthedocs.io/en/stable/dynamo0p3.html#supported-function-spaces>`_